 Meet the members of CGI's management

-From 2006 to 2011, Mr. Schindler was President of CGI Federal, a wholly-owned U.S. subsidiary which delivers technology and business services to the U.S. government.
-During this time, he guided the integration of a $1 billion acquisition into the federal group, adding capabilities and scale to the U.S. business.
-Under his leadership, CGI Federal was named Greater Washington U.S. Government Contractor of the Year in recognition of the company's contributions to the government, industry, and its accomplishments in corporate social responsibility.
+From 2006 to 2011, Mr. Schindler served as President of CGI Federal, a wholly-owned U.S. subsidiary serving U.S. government clients.
+As President, he led the integration of a $1 billion acquisition into the federal group, adding capabilities and scale to the overall U.S. business.
+Under his leadership, CGI Federal was named Greater Washington Government Contractor of the Year in recognition of its impact on clients, industry, and the community.

-Mr. Schindler represents CGI in numerous external initiatives, including participating in several White House forums on job growth.
-He is a Trustee of the Committee for Economic Development, an independent organization of senior corporate executives who bring a business perspective to critical U.S. economic issues.
-He sits on the Boards of Directors of TechAmerica, the Northern Virginia Technology Council, and The Catalogue for Philanthropy—Greater Washington.
-He is also on the Business Advisory Board of the Department of Applied Information Technology at the George Mason University School of Engineering.
+Mr. Schindler serves as a Trustee of the Committee for Economic Development, an independent organization of senior corporate executives who bring a business perspective to critical U.S. economic issues.
+He also sits on the Board of Directors for The Catalogue for Philanthropy—Greater Washington and is on the Business Advisory Board of the Department of Applied Information Technology at the George Mason University School of Engineering.